vsivsi/meteor-file-collection/README.md

 );
 ```

-The same code using resumable endpoint instead:
+If using resumable endpoint use this instead:

 ```javascript
 myFiles = new FileCollection('myFiles',